Alex-S-94/stats_tool_2/README.md

-# drv-project
+# DRV-Stats 2
-Container for the innovation project WS '22
+Container for the Anwendungsprojekt SS 2024

 ## Deployment on Railway.app